Stalk-eyed fly: Handicap selection

 However, the evolution of extreme morphology in male flies and the corresponding evolution of female preference for these characteristics as an effect of sexual selection is only half the picture.
 Handicap models of sexual selection predict that male sexual ornaments have strong condition-dependent expression, and this allows females to evaluate male genetic quality.

 Genetic variation underlies the response to environmental stress, such as variable food quality, of male sexual ornaments, such as the increased eye span, in the stalk-eyed fly.
 Some male genotypes develop large eye spans under all conditions, whereas other genotypes progressively reduce eye spans as environmental conditions deteriorate.
 Several nonsexual traits, including female eye span and male and female wing length, also show condition-dependent expression, but their genetic response is entirely explained by scaling with body size.
 Unlike these characteristics, male eye span still reveals genetic variation in response to environmental stress after accounting for differences in body size.
 Thus, it could be inferred that these results strongly support the conclusion that female mate choice yields genetic benefits for offspring as eye span acts as a truthful indicator of male fitness.
 Eye span is, therefore, selected not only on the basis of attractiveness, but also because it demonstrates good genes in mates.

 Furthermore, some populations of stalk-eyed fly females carry a meiotic drive gene on their X chromosomes that causes female-biased sex ratios.
-In these populations, males which carry a gene to suppresses X chromosome meiotic drive have longer eyestalks.
+In these populations, males which carry a gene to suppress X-chromosome meiotic drive have longer eyestalks.
 Thus, females that mate with these males gain a direct genetic benefit by producing male offspring in a female-biased population.
 In other words, the gene for long eye-stalks is linked to a gene that makes males sire more male offspring.
 Alternatively, long stalks may signal fertility, perhaps by encouraging females to use the sperm of a long-stalked male so as to produce more fertile sons.